Relations with Sweden

 - Sweden is one of six countries (known as 'Enhanced Opportunity Partners'1 under the Partnership Interoperability Initiative) that make particularly significant contributions to NATO operations and other Alliance objectives.
 As such, the country has enhanced opportunities for dialogue and cooperation with the Allies.

-- In the current security context of heightened concerns about Russian military and non‑military activities, NATO is stepping up cooperation with partner countries Sweden and Finland, with a particular focus on ensuring security in the Baltic Sea region.
+- In light of Russia’s unprovoked invasion of Ukraine which began in February 2022, NATO is further strengthening cooperation with partner countries Sweden and Finland, with a particular focus on ensuring security in the Baltic Sea region.
 This includes: regular political dialogue and consultations; exchanges of information on hybrid warfare; coordinating training and exercises; and developing better joint situational awareness to address common threats and develop joint actions, if needed.
-Both partners participate in the enhanced NATO Response Force (NRF) in a supplementary role and subject to national decisions.
-Additionally, both partners have signed a memorandum of understanding on Host Nation Support which, subject to a national decision, allows for logistical support to Allied forces located on, or in transit through, their territory during exercises or in a crisis.

 Key areas of cooperation